|

 then we were given samples of 2 varieties of it.
 Finally there was an

-"international" competion of "Frog".
+"international" competition of "Frog".
 A representative from each of the

 nationalities present on the tour tossed coins at a complicated board,